gecko0307/bt/README.md

 `bt run`

-To build banner for publishing (WIP, relies on proprietary external tool at the moment):
+To build banner for publishing (WIP, relies on a proprietary external tool at the moment):

 `bt build <platform>`